 Automation is key to today’s email marketing.
-In the last episode, I covered some basic automation strategies to get you started.
-Let’s take a look some more advanced techniques for when you are ready to go beyond a basic email newsletter strategy: RSS-based sequences and nurture sequences.
+Let’s take a look some more advanced automation techniques for when you are ready to go beyond a basic email newsletter strategy: RSS-based sequences and nurture sequences.

 Adding a little bit of automation to your email marketing strategy can help nurture “cold” leads without a lot of extra hands-on effort.
-Building on the last episode about list segmentation, let’s look at the two types of automations that I recommend to clients when they are just getting started: Welcome sequences and follow-up sequences.
+Let’s look at two basic automations when you’re just getting started: Welcome sequences and follow-up sequences.

 Good list segmentation in email marketing lies at the intersection of what’s meaningful to your audience vs. what’s important to you.
 If it’s one or the other, it won’t work as effectively.
-There are 3 distinct ways to segment your email list: Listen to Episode 158 for how to apply them to your own email marketing strategy.
+In practice, there are 3 distinct ways to segment your email list.

 Email is your conversion instrument.
 It’s 40 times more effective than social media in this regard, so building your email list is one of the most important things you can do for your business.
 It pays to get started early, with a plan for segmentation and some simple automation as well.